Vipdhruvkalra/Presentation_controller_using_hand_gestures/README.md

 - Arrange the files in such a way that it is in this order Gesture Presentation/Presentation/whatsapp images and also main.py and tempcoderunner.py should be under the Gesture Presentation folder.
+- Run main.py file in any compiler.
+Make sure to have cvzone, mediapipe, opencv and python installed in your system.